MouH-117/Scrimba-Fullstack-Developer-Path-Projects/README.md

 # Scrimba-Fullstack-Developer-Path-Projects
-Build Projects to reinforce my learning journey about the entire stack from backend to frontend.
-Focused on hireable skills from the JavaScript ecosystem, like React, Node, Express, Next, and even AI engineering
+Building Projects to reinforce my learning journey about the entire stack from backend to frontend.
+Focused on skills from the JavaScript ecosystem, like React, Node, Express, Next, AI engineering and more !